jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 ```
 ---
 # Section 3
-This section tells the HPC were all the files it need to run the job is located.
+This section tells the HPC were all the files it needs to run the job is located.

 To make things easier and cleaner, we will also be assigning the files along with its location to a **variable**.
 Just like how we assigned the command line arguments to a variable in [Section 2]().

 ## File & Directory Paths
 To give the location of a file, you must know its filesystem hierarchy.
-In our example, if we saved our input file `sample1.fastq` in the `fastq` **directory** (means folder), which is located in the `fshd` directory, which is located in the `nanopore` directory, which is in our `user` directory, then providing the file path a little like giving someone street directions to a destination.
+In our example, if we saved our input file `sample1.fastq` in the `fastq` **directory** (means folder), which is located in the `fshd` directory, which is located in the `nanopore` directory, which is in our `user` directory, then providing the file path is a little like giving someone street directions to a destination.

 Specifically, our file path would look like this: